Anna72311/Chatbot-for-Customer-Churn-and-LTV-analysis-for-neobanks/README.md

 # NeoBank Churn & LTV Intelligence Chatbot

-A full-stack chatbot for **customer churn prediction and LTV analysis** for neobanks.
-Python/Flask backend with a single-file HTML/CSS/JS frontend.
+A full-stack chatbot for customer churn and LTV analysis for neobanks.
+Python/Flask backend with HTML/CSS/JS in frontend.

 ---